snipee3007/coHealth/README.md

 # coHealth
-This is Programming Fundamentals Project in Semester 231.
+This is Programming Integration Project in Semester 231.
 ## Usage
 **Prerequisites**
 - You need to install all necessary packages before run.